-- Interview each student and reach an agreement with the BSW field coordinator regarding acceptance. - Attend the field instructors training and any other ongoing professional development sessions. - Provide adequate space and physical facilities for the student. - Develop a plan for student learning including: - o Structure work load of reasonable volume and complexity with a focus on individual learning needs of the student.
+- Interview each student and reach an agreement with the Director of Field Education regarding acceptance. - Attend the field instructors training and any other ongoing professional development sessions. - Provide adequate space and physical facilities for the student. - Develop a plan for student learning including: - Structure workload of reasonable volume and complexity with a focus on individual learning needs of the student. - Provide a variety of assignments that permit depth and breadth.

-- o Provide a variety of assignments that permit depth and breadth. - o Provide the student with opportunities in practice as early as possible. - Negotiate with the student mutually agreed upon learning agreement regarding the student's learning needs and the agency's expectations. - Structure a regular supervisory learning conference with a mutual agenda from both the field instructor and student. - Include the student in ongoing operations of the agency, beginning with agency orientation and including such activities the staff meetings, workshops, agency conferences and board meetings.
+- o Provide the student with opportunities in practice as early as possible. - Negotiate with the student mutually agreed upon learning agreement regarding the student's learning needs and the agency's expectations. - Structure a regular supervisory learning conference with a mutual agenda from both the field instructor and student. - Include the student in ongoing operations of the agency, beginning with agency orientation and including such activities the staff meetings, workshops, agency conferences and board meetings.